mozilla/fx-private-relay/docs/translations.md

 Some teams are active and quick to translate, such as the [French][pt-fr] and [German][pt-de] teams.
 Some teams volunteer to translate a project, such as [Interlingua][pt-ia-relay].
 Other teams have few or no active members, such as [Luxembourgish][pt-lb].
-Small teams focus their resources on a few projects.
-The Mozilla localization team (Slack channel `#l10n`) is familiar with team capacity.
+These small teams focus their resources on a few projects.
+The Localization team (Slack channel `#l10n`) is familiar with team capacity.
 This team decides when to expand a project to new languages.
 They reach out to the language team leads to ask for expansion.